Auction-Fundraisers

 Pernettya prostrata ‘minuta’ BK10511.3

 Ericaceae.
 A charming miniature form of this blueberry relative—only 1–2″ tall, creeping to form low mounds to 10–12″+ across.
 The new growth, stems and tiny leaves take on attractive reddish hues in bright light.
 White-pink flowers and small black berries, fairly sweet, but should not be eaten in excess.
-The Quechua recognize that other forms of P. prostrata can cause “drunkeness” and delirium if over-eaten.
+The Quechua recognize that the fruit of other forms of P. prostrata can cause “drunkeness” and delirium if over-eaten.
 Seed from plants growing near mounds of Mahueniopsis cacti and Stipa bunch-grasses, next to a spring-fed acequia, just below a remnant population of giant Puya raimondii, near Rodeo, Cochabamba Dept., Bolivia, 13,100′.
 Slow growing, perfect for rock gardens, as an edible ground cover or an adorable companion plant to cold hardy cacti.
 Z7?

 ↑ Auction plant ↑↑ Mother plant in cultivation ↑ Pernettya prostrata ‘minuta’ BK10511.3 in habitat ↑Habitat of Pernettya prostrata ‘minuta’, Rodeo, Cochabamba Dept., Bolivia ↑